 Dining at Smith combines many unique traditions with a relaxed, accommodating atmosphere.
 Staff employed by the college prepare all meals on site.
 The department’s goal is to provide students with excellent food and great customer service.
-All residential students are on a full board plan, (4 swipes a day with your OneCard, plus $100 Dining Dollars) which entitles them to eat breakfast, lunch and dinner seven days a week.
-Students can also swing by Grab and Go at Chapin House during lunch to grab a snack for late night studying.
+All residential students are on a full all you care to eat board plan, (5 meal swipes a day with your OneCard, plus $110 Dining Dollars) which entitles them to eat breakfast, lunch and dinner seven days a week.
+Students can also swing by Grab and Go at Chapin House or Chase House during meal periods to grab a snack for late night studying.
 Friday afternoon tea served in each house is a popular way to end the week

 Meals are served in the dining rooms at different times depending on location.
-Due to safety and sanitation standards, students do not have free access to kitchens or pantries.
 To maintain an adequate supply of dishes at mealtime, students may not remove dishes or silverware from the dining facilities, but can use our reusable “to go” Ozzi containers.
 Students must provide their own utensils for use in the residential kitchenettes.
 To support the college’s sustainable efforts, we encourage students not to waste paper products and recycle items whenever possible.

 If board paying students are attending classes or any activity at one of the Five College campuses, they may complete the Five College Meal Request Form to enable them to eat at that campus.
 More information is available on the Dining Service website: (www.smith.edu/diningservices).